zkxjzmswkwl/cb-workshop/Prelude.md

 # Java -> Python examples
-From recollection, most of you were more partial to Java than Python.
+From recollection, most of you are more partial to Java than Python.
 In Jack's case I know this to be due to the differences in professors at uni.
 Even so, we'll be using Python.
-It makes much more sense for this than Java.
+It makes much more sense.
 If we were to use Java, it requires a large runtime to be mapped to the game's memory.
 Which doesn't make sense for something that we will be running up to 30,40,50 instances of at once.
 The JRE (Java Runtime Environment) alone, while optimized, would ask 750MB-1GB of memory per instance.
 That's shit.

 That being said, since you're all (probably) more familiar with Java than you are Python, I'll write some Java examples then translate them to Python for you.